antarctica/ops-data-store/README.md

 [2] `AUTH_*` config options are required if managing authentication/authorisation aspects of the Data Store

 [3] Make sure to use the correct naming context prefix for the LDAP server, e.g. `cn=conwat` vs. `uid=conwat`.

+[4] The `BACKUPS_PATH` config option MUST point to an existing directory that is writable by the application user.

 ### Database